What Is an Approval Process?

 - Automatic Alerts and Notifications: A program that automatically sends alerts and notifications about the status of a submission can help expedite workflow.
 Automatic alerts may be approval or rejection notifications, update requests (where the approver requests that the submitter makes changes to the original submission), or a simple status update alerting users that work is advancing to the next step in the process.
 Submissions may have to go through multiple rounds of edits before they are approved, so automatic alerts and notifications can ensure that items are accomplished quickly and that everyone is aware of the current status.

-- Record/Log: Having a record of every step in the approval process is one of its greatest benefits for increasing transparency and ensuring consistency.
+- Create a Record or Log: Having a record of every step in the approval process is one of its greatest benefits for increasing transparency and ensuring consistency.
 If you plan on using an automated solution, look for a program that offers the following capabilities:

 - View User History: See who has made changes, to what, and when.